4 Modern Money Tips (not taught in school)

 — Naval Ravikant

-Income from a job often takes 40-50 hours per week while income from investments often takes no time or a minimal effort.
+Income from a job takes continuous effort every week while income from investments often take no effort or minimal time.

 4. The Taxes Game

-Taxes are based on the type of income you make.
+Taxes are based on the type of income that you make.

 - Income from a job.